kotlin-orm/ktorm/docs/source/en/spring-support.md

 compile "org.springframework:spring-jdbc:${spring.version}"
 ```

+> `spring-jdbc` is just the minimal dependency that we require, if you are using Spring Boot, we recommend you use `spring-boot-starter-jdbc` directly.

 ## Create Database Objects

 Just like any other Ktorm programs, we need to create `Database` objects first.
 But this time, we use the `Database.connectWithSpringSupport` function instead of `Database.connect`, both of them accept a `DataSource` parameter: